obedparla/fillout-test/README.md

 - Each Form is rendered as a Next.js Page
 - When switching through the forms via the tabs, update the view via a Next.js route, this way the URL updates, has navigation history, can be shared, etc.
+- Added `Zustand` for state management, and to mimic some type of backend, I added persistence through local storage.
 - The dropdown is using `radix-ui`, it automatically handles positioning and edge cases
   - I was not able to perfectly position the dropdown to be flush against the left of the tab, since the "trigger" for the dropdown is the dots icon, which is on the right.
 I may have missed how to do this using Radix-ui.
 - I added the `clxs` library to simplify the Tailwind classes logic.